Pistons snap skid with 111-97 win over Grizzlies

 The Grizzlies, playing a night after a 139-135 win over Minnesota, scored just 17 points in the second quarter and 21 in the third.
 They trailed Detroit by eight entering the fourth, and although they cut the lead to two at one point, the Pistons responded with a 10-3 run to make it 99-90.

+“I thought we had great urgency early in the game, and we just weren’t able to sustain it for 48 minutes,” Grizzlies coach Taylor Jenkins said.

-Ja Morant led Memphis with 20 points and Jonas Valanciunas added 19.
+Ja Morant led Memphis with 20 points and Jonas Valanciunas added 19 points and 16 rebounds.

+“Second night of a back-to-back, but that’s no excuse,” said Jaren Jackson Jr., who scored 17 points for the Grizzlies.
+“We’ve just got to be ready all the time.”

 Detroit had seven players in double figures, including all five starters.
 Isaiah Stewart scored 15 points and Sekou Doumbouya added 14.